Can you also produce ring spun yarns from Recover™ fiber?

 Our main raw material is post-industrial textiles waste.
 The biggest sources of post-industrial waste are the main manufacturing hubs.

-Post-consumer garments are sourced from textile sorters/recyclers who are able to sort these textiles on color and composition, which is a requirement for the Recover™ process.
+Post-consumer garments are sourced from textile sorters/recyclers who are able to sort these textiles by color and composition, which is a requirement for the Recover™ process.

 Recover™ sources pre-consumer garments in dialogue with brands/retailers and suppliers who own and store these materials, and we check with them whether strategies to keep the garments in use have been exhausted first.